meemanali/Login-via-Firebase-UI-Library/README.md

 <h4>Create a Firebase Project:</h4>

 * Go to the [Firebase Console](https://firebase.google.com/)
-* Click 'Add Project' and follow the prompts to create a new project with the same project ID as this one.
+* Click 'Add Project' and follow the prompts to create a new project with the same project ID as this one has.

 <h4>Enable Google Sign-In:</h4>